 We need better rules for accessing and working with data.
 This data is often edited and described by external companies, and it is a long and costly process.

-Before everyone talked about machine learning and artificial intelligence, the term “big data” was the main favorite.
+Before everyone talked about machine learning and artificial intelligence, the term “big data” was my main favorite.
 And in both cases, the term is often overused.
 How did artificial intelligence follow the era of big data?

 In 2019, Silicon Valley researchers and we were looking for the main threats to artificial intelligence research and application.
 One area they identified was the difference between expectation and reality.
 People often have bad, exaggerated ideas about what artificial intelligence can do.